 And if you’re concerned about the whole dust mite theory in regards to making your bed, I used to be, too, until I eventually learned how it didn’t make much sense.
 We cover ways to avoid or to at least reduce them in our post on 14 Easy Tips on How to Reduce or Prevent Dust Mites.

-These top 12 reasons why you should make your bed every morning only just scratches the surface when it comes to how easy and beneficial it can be to add or gradually change your cleaning and lifestyle habits.
+These top 12 reasons why you should make your bed every morning only just scratch the surface when it comes to how easy and beneficial it can be to add or gradually change your cleaning and lifestyle habits.

 Re-assess.
 Re-think.
 Re-start.